 Click play to listen to this article.

-Over the years, I’ve consulted and talked to hundreds of people who wanted their ex back.
+Over the years, I’ve consulted hundreds of people who wanted their ex back.
 Some of them achieved this goal rather quickly, and some of them stagnated, month after month, rarely making any tangible progress in reuniting with their former lover.